DRJohnson21/team7-driver-nudge-system/README.md

 ## Project Overview

-Ride-hailing platforms frequently experience mismatches between driver availability and rider demand, leading to increased passenger wait times and inefficient driver utilization.
-While large platforms deploy complex automated dispatch systems, these are typically opaque — drivers receive recommendations but are never told why certain areas are prioritized, reducing trust and limiting their ability to act effectively.

-This project builds a batch-based, demand-aware driver decision support system that processes **9.4 million NYC TLC Yellow Taxi trip records** (January–March 2023) using Apache Spark on Databricks.
-The pipeline aggregates pickup activity by geographic zone and time window, computes normalized demand scores, and ranks the top high-opportunity zones per window.
-A Large Language Model (OpenAI API) then translates these ranked signals into concise, plain-English nudge messages that explain where demand is historically strong and why — keeping drivers fully in control.
+Ride-hailing platforms such as Uber and Lyft frequently face mismatches between driver supply and rider demand.
+These inefficiencies lead to longer wait times, increased driver idle time, and lost revenue.
+Current platform systems rely on automated dispatch and surge mechanisms that operate behind the scenes.
+While drivers receive recommendations, they are not provided with the underlying data or reasoning that explains why certain areas are prioritized.
+As a result, drivers have limited visibility into how these suggestions are generated, which can reduce trust and make it harder to act on them effectively.

+This project introduces a data-driven, explainable decision support system that surfaces high-demand locations and communicates them through concise, natural-language nudges.
+The goal is to provide clear, data-backed insights that enable drivers to make informed repositioning decisions independently.

 > **The core insight:** Uber tells drivers WHERE to go.
 We tell them WHY — and let them decide.